celery_config.py

 celery -A cache_worker inspect stats | grep "pool"

-2. Broker Connection & Memory Pressure
+2. Broker Connection and Memory Pressure

 # Real-time Redis client state